 What’s better than an app that teaches you a broad range of languages in a structured manner?
 When that app lets you download all your favorite lessons, of course!

 LinQ is one such app that provides over 1000 lessons for more than 40 languages.
-These lessons cater to your skill level, and you can download them, so you don’t miss any lessons on the go!
+These lessons cater to your skill level; you can download them so you don’t miss any lessons on the go!

 It also provides podcasts and interviews in the language you’re learning.
-This challenges your comprehension skills and allows you to decipher difficult languages through native speaker conversations.
+This challenges your comprehension skills and allows you to decipher difficult languages through conversations with native speakers.
 Lastly, no matter which device you use, you can sync all your lessons to ensure they’re accessible!

 The in-app purchases aren’t cheap, though.
-If you’re a free user, you’ll be locked out of most of the content.
+You’ll be locked out of most of the content if you’re a free user.

 Pros